awesome548/LLMind/PROJECT-REPORT.md

 - **Technical claims — measured, mostly held.** Coordinate stability, bracket seeding, drift, clipping, the register gap: all instrumented, several already corrected on evidence (47% clip → diagnosed as register gap → prompt + alignment + soft margin).
+  The annotation layer joined this class with its own gate (a full-table spot-check against ground-truth expectations before any count was trusted — §5.6).
 This part of the project practices what it preaches.
-- **Design claims — still hypotheses.** *No designer has used any post-dissertation feature.* The entire feature→value chain in §2.4–2.11 is plausible, internally coherent, instrumented — and unvalidated.
-The only empirical design evidence the project owns (P1) validates the *old* core and two needs the new work has only partially served: **overview** (the spatial view is an answer, but the participant's literal request — a table/hybrid — was never built) and **rationale** ("why these seven?" remains unanswered in the taxonomy flow to this day, while transparency was engineered into the *spatial generation* flow instead).
+- **Design claims — still hypotheses, but the asks are now built.** *No external designer has used any post-dissertation feature* (the owner's defect-finding use — §5.5, §5.6 — is real evidence about correctness, not about design value).
+The feature→value chain in §2.4–2.17 is plausible, internally coherent, instrumented — and unvalidated.
+What HAS changed since this section was first written: the two needs P1 actually voiced are no longer unserved. **Overview** is the schema table (§2.11 — the participant's literal request, built as the canonical view), and **rationale** is the rationale layer + coverage probe (§2.15 — "why these seven?" answered where the question arises, "is there no more?" answered with evidence).
-- The risk this pattern names: the project has been optimizing the parts that are *measurable without users* (geometry, drift, register) over the parts the one real user actually asked for.
-Iteration H looked like the right way to finish that thread.
-  §5 records why it wasn't finished — and why the continuation was, this time, a different kind of work.
+  Both went from "three years old and unimplemented" to shipped within two days of re-reading the dissertation; what remains unproven is whether they produce the trust the study found missing — which is precisely what the drafted testing plan's trust-delta probe measures.
+- The risk this pattern named — optimizing what is *measurable without users* over what the one real user asked for — was partially answered by Iterations K–L (pulled directly by the dissertation's findings, §5.6), but its sharpest form now points at one target: every day of further building without running the study adds to a hypothesis pile that only participants can convert into knowledge.
+The study is the bottleneck, and it is now also the only remaining item with zero progress (§6 item 2).

 ---

-## 5. The placement iterations (2026-06-12): what was done, and what it teaches
+## 5. The iterations of 2026-06-12/13: placement, then the living schema

+§5.1–5.5 cover the placement round; §5.6 covers what followed the same week — Iteration K (the schema re-centering) and Iteration L round 1.

 Two observations — both made by the project's owner *while actually using the tool* — drove one more round of geometry work.
 The full record (diagnostics, alternatives,